giraffe-fsharp/Giraffe/DOCUMENTATION.md

 type HttpHandler = HttpFunc -> HttpContext -> HttpFuncResult
 ```

-A `HttpHandler` is a simple function which takes two curried arguments, a `HttpFunc` and a `HttpContext`, and returns a `HttpContext` (wrapped in an `option` and `Task` workflow) when finished.
+an `HttpHandler` is a simple function which takes two curried arguments, an `HttpFunc` and an `HttpContext`, and returns an `HttpContext` (wrapped in an `option` and `Task` workflow) when finished.

-On a high level a `HttpHandler` function receives and returns an ASP.NET Core `HttpContext` object, which means every `HttpHandler` function has full control of the incoming `HttpRequest` and the resulting `HttpResponse`.
+On a high level an `HttpHandler` function receives and returns an ASP.NET Core `HttpContext` object, which means every `HttpHandler` function has full control of the incoming `HttpRequest` and the resulting `HttpResponse`.

 Each `HttpHandler` can process an incoming `HttpRequest` before passing it further down the Giraffe pipeline by invoking the next `HttpFunc` or short circuit the execution by returning an option of `Some HttpContext`.

-If a `HttpHandler` doesn't want to process an incoming `HttpRequest` at all, then it can return `None` instead.
+If an `HttpHandler` doesn't want to process an incoming `HttpRequest` at all, then it can return `None` instead.
 In this case a surrounding `HttpHandler` might pick up the incoming `HttpRequest` or the Giraffe middleware will defer the request to the next `RequestDelegate` from the ASP.NET Core pipeline.

 The easiest way to get your head around a Giraffe `HttpHandler` is to think of it as a functional equivalent to the ASP.NET Core middleware.
 Each handler has the full `HttpContext` at its disposal and can decide whether it wants to return `Some HttpContext`, `None` or pass it on to the "next" `HttpFunc`.